The Winter of Our Discontent: Literary significance and criticism

 In letters to friends before and after its publication, Steinbeck stated that he wrote the novel to address the moral degeneration of American culture during the 1950s and 1960s.
-American criticism of his moralism started to change during the 1970s after the Watergate scandal; here is how Reloy Garcia describes his reassessment of the work when asked to update his original Study Guide to Winter: "The book I then so impetuously criticized as somewhat thin, now strikes me as a deeply penetrating study of the American condition.
+American criticism of his moralism started to change during the 1970s after the Watergate scandal.
+Reloy Garcia, describing his reassessment of the work when asked to update his original Study Guide to Winter, wrote, "The book I then so impetuously criticized as somewhat thin, now strikes me as a deeply penetrating study of the American condition.
 I did not realize, at the time, that we had a condition," and he attributes this change of heart to "our own enriched experience".

-In 1983 Carol Ann Kasparek condemned the character of Ethan for his implausibility, and still called Steinbeck’s treatment of American moral decay superficial, although she went on to approve the story's mythic elements.
+In 1983, Carol Ann Kasparek condemned the character of Ethan for his implausibility and still called Steinbeck’s treatment of American moral decay superficial, although she went on to approve the story's mythic elements.

-Professor of literature and Steinbeck scholar Stephen K. George wrote, "With these authors [Saul Bellow, Brent Weeks, and Ruth Stiles Gannett] I would contend that, given its multi-layered complexity, intriguing artistry, and clear moral purpose, The Winter of Our Discontent ranks in the upper echelon of Steinbeck’s fiction, alongside Of Mice and Men, Cannery Row, East of Eden, and, of course, The Grapes of Wrath".
+The professor of literature and Steinbeck scholar Stephen K. George wrote, "With these authors [Saul Bellow, Brent Weeks, and Ruth Stiles Gannett] I would contend that, given its multi-layered complexity, intriguing artistry, and clear moral purpose, The Winter of Our Discontent ranks in the upper echelon of Steinbeck’s fiction, alongside Of Mice and Men, Cannery Row, East of Eden, and, of course, The Grapes of Wrath."

 The novel was the last that Steinbeck completed before his death in 1968.
 The Acts of King Arthur and His Noble Knights and the screenplay for Zapata were both published posthumously in unfinished forms.